livia360/Capstone_project/README.md

 Customer personality analysis is an interesting topic for companies.
 The dataset is from a competition on Kaggle.
-To practice and solve the binary classification problems, I have trained 5 machine learning models to this dataset to predict the customers’ response to the marketing campaign, accepting the offer or not, and identified the important influential features behind it.
+To practice and solve the binary classification problem, I have trained 5 machine learning models to this dataset to predict the customers’ response to the marketing campaign, accepting the offer or not, and identified the important influential features behind it.